dantoledano/Muchills_nodejs/README.md

 Muchills is a full-featured web application built using Node.js, Express, MongoDB, and various npm packages.
 It offers a seamless experience for users to explore, book, and review exciting tours around the world.

+## Live Demo 🌐

+Check out the live app: muchills.onrender.com **Note:** First load may take up to a minute due to free hosting. ⏳

 ## Key Features 📝

 ### 1. Authentication & Authorization: 🔒